-Emma specialises in working with a diverse range of collaborators across editorial, design, film, digital media, academia and the visual arts to produce large-scale creative projects, with her own background in journalism, writing and visual storytelling ensuring a cohesive end result.
+Emma specialises in working with a diverse range of collaborators across editorial, design, film, digital media, communications, academia and the visual arts to produce large-scale creative projects, with her own background in journalism, writing and visual storytelling ensuring a cohesive end result.
 She currently works with Melbourne artist Jessie French, producing various interdisciplinary creative collaborations through French’s studio, Other Matter.
 Emma also produced the two most recent works of renowned transdisciplinary artist Ian Strange, which have been exhibited around the world.

 Emma’s narrative-driven photographic practice explores contemporary Australian identities, themes of place and nostalgia and relationship dynamics.
 She was a finalist in the National Portrait Gallery’s National Photographic Portrait Prize 2022.